 The Grand Traverse Lighthouse has been restored and is open to the public.
-Visitors can tour the restored keepers dwelling and climb the tower for a magnificent view of Lake Michigan and Grand Traverse Bay.
+Visitors can tour the restored keepers dwelling and climb the Lighthouse Tower for a magnificent view of Lake Michigan and Grand Traverse Bay.
 The Lighthouse sits inside Leelanau State Park.

-Enjoy a walk through the restored keeper’s dwelling and climb the tower for a spectacular view of Lake Michigan.
+Enjoy a walk through the restored keeper’s dwelling and climb the Lighthouse Tower for a spectacular view of Lake Michigan.

 Take a self-guided tour, learn about the museum’s artifacts, and explore the lighthouse’s many points of interest.